 With the increased heart rate there comes an increased metabolism, which leads to faster burning of fats and weight loss.

 Cardio exercise produces hormones that ease symptoms of depression and fatigue.
-People who do cardio generally have an optimistic perception towards life.
+People who do cardio generally have an optimistic perception of life.

 Cardio helps recover from tedious exercise.
 If you have just had a tough session, doing cardio like light skipping or jogging will help you recover faster.

 Management of Diabetes